nuriel77/iri-playbook/README.md

 For the full tutorial use the [Wiki](http://iri-playbook.readthedocs.io/en/master/index.html)

-**Deprecation Notice** This is the original playbook.
-It will be deprecated on September 30, 2019.
+**Deprecation Notice** The original playbook will be deprecated on September 30, 2019.
 Only available version will be the dockerized version.

 ## Screenshots Monitoring
 ![graph_a](https://raw.githubusercontent.com/crholliday/iota-prom-exporter/master/images/top_new.png)